Undistraction/undistraction-com/src/content/pages/home/main.md

 image: "./images/main.jpg"
 ---

-I'm Pedr, a Front End Developer and Designer based in Newcastle Upon Tyne in the North of England.
+I'm Pedr, an experienced Front End Developer and Designer based in Newcastle Upon Tyne in the North of England.
 I love concise, readable and well tested code and minimal design where content is king.

 I've been working as a designer and developer for over ten years and I'm well versed in JavaScript, CSS and a good chunk of Rails.
 I've also developed some